 Speech therapy can be helpful at any age, but it can be vital for older adults.
 Here are a few benefits of speech therapy for the elderly:

 Since home health speech therapy requires a doctor’s order, many patients find speech therapy services through their healthcare provider.
 Ask your doctor if home speech therapy could help you.
 Your doctor may refer you to a home health provider.
 You have the right to choose the company that best suits your needs.
 You can call Tahara Health to learn more about your options and next steps.

 Here are a few considerations when choosing the best speech therapist for your needs:

 Ask your doctor how to do speech therapy at home.
 Getting care as quickly as possible, especially after a stroke or other health event, can give you the best results.

 Call Tahara Health now to learn more.
 We’ll work closely with your doctor to provide speech therapy, as well as any other services ordered by your doctor, to help you stay independent at home.

 Tahara Health offers home care and home health care services, in the comfort of your own home.
 Our primary mission is to provide compassionate, high-quality, and innovative services while encouraging independence and improvement of overall well-being.

-When you choose Tahara Health, you can rest assured that your everyday needs will be handled by our trustworthy, committed, honest and competent caregivers.
+When you choose Tahara Health, a leading Pennsylvania Home Care Agency, your everyday needs will be handled by our trustworthy, committed, honest, and competent caregivers.